insyri/rstrafes-mod-doc-draft/rules/gameplay-sins.md

 ## Warnable
 ### Edgeboosting/Edgesurfing
 Abusing the edges of a platform in order to gain any amount of speed, usually you surf a little off of it.
 Jumping on the spine of surf ramps without gaining speed is not edgeboosting.
-*Note: Edgeboosting rules do not apply to the Scroll category.*
+*Note: Edgeboosting offenses do not apply to the Scroll category.*
 ### Edge Ricochet
 Abusing the edge of any platform/part to abuse game mechanics and directionally push to dramatically change one's height.
 *AKA, Bouncing or Long Pocketing.*